XExistence/ColorGen/README.md

 flutter run -d windows
 ```

+> Note : I added a Release folder, there is a file called color_gen.dll rename this to color_gen.exe to run the app without having to compile it with flutter.
+Github will not allow me to upload an .exe

 This project is a starting point for a Flutter application.
 I used flutter because it allows a centralized codebase as conviently deploy on other platforms with small changes that are platform specific

 ## Windows